Nobody knows exactly how many rats are living in New York City, but in 2014 statisticians estimated their population to be around 2 million.

 The most common type of outdoor rat in NYC is the Norway Rat (Rattus norvegicus), which is also known colloquially as the Brown Rat, Street Rat, or Sewer Rat.

-Adult rats can reach 16 inches long from head to tail and weigh up to 11 ounces.
-Yet despite their size, they’re able to squeeze their way through any opening larger than half an inch.
+Adult rats can reach 20 inches long from head to tail and weigh up to 11 ounces.
+Yet despite their size, they’re able to squeeze their way through openings as small as 1/2 inch across.

-These pests are known for chewing through garbage, stealing food, leaving droppings everywhere, damaging buildings and cars, and even decreasing property values.
-In rare but extreme cases, rats have attacked pets and humans, spread diseases, and started fires by chewing through electrical wiring.
+These pests are known for chewing through garbage, stealing food, spreading disease, leaving droppings everywhere, damaging property (including parked cars), and even decreasing property values.

 Where Do Rats Nest Outside?